Bryan Reynolds Preview, Player Props: Pirates vs. Twins

-Bryan Reynolds -- with a slugging percentage of .605 in his past 10 games, including four home runs -- will be in action for the Pittsburgh Pirates versus the Minnesota Twins, with Pablo Lopez on the mound, on August 18 at 8:10 PM ET.
+On Saturday, Bryan Reynolds (.644 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:10 PM ET.

-He notched a home run while going 1-for-5 in his most recent game against the Mets.
+He strung together three hits (going 3-for-5 with an RBI) in his last game against the Twins.

 Bryan Reynolds Game Info & Props vs. the Twins